mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 Krungha.
 The ark sails through the black looking for asteroids, assisted by a fleet of sensor and asteroid wrangling drones.
-When a promising rock is found that will fit in the tunnel (cross section no more than 300 metres across), either wrangler drones will coax the asteroid in or the Krungha sets course and lets the asteroid float in until it can be captured, essentially devouring it.
+When a promising rock is found that will fit in the tunnel (cross section no more than 300 meters across), either wrangler drones will coax the asteroid in or the Krungha sets course and lets the asteroid float in until it can be captured, essentially devouring it.
 Every bit of the asteroid is used if possible.
 Even the slag is ground up and used